sirech/deliver/README.markdown

 Only members of the list are allowed to send messages to the list.
 Additionally, a whitelist and a blacklist can be specified, to add addresses that are outright accepted/rejected.
-(Manual confirmation for other addresses is a planned feature)
+Whitelisting can be skipped with a configuration option.

 ### Digests